marissamelo91/Tuesday-Task-Board/README.md

 # Third-Party APIs Challenge: Tuesday Task Board

 ## User Story
-As a project manager, I want to develops a task board so I can add, manage and track tasks.
+As a project manager, I want to develop a task board so I can add, manage and track tasks.

 ## Description
 The Task Board is an interactive webpage that allows you to add, drag and delete tasks.